-Fiona Campbell is a freelance writer, journalist, photographer, poet, editor, traveller and activist.
+Fiona Campbell is a freelance writer, journalist, photographer, poet, editor, traveller and runner.

 She has a MFA in creative nonfiction from the University of King’s College, a BAA in journalism from Ryerson University, and a BA in international development from the University of Guelph.